MauroRC1990/AutomationTest/README.md

 * Post in newsfeed
 * Remove the post from newsfeed
 * Search for an employee and not found
+* RestAssured test for an Ok return value
+* RestAssured test for a list of values return

 ## Getting Started